kirenz/lab-template/README.md

 6. Note that the changes you make during the container session are not saved (this is only done with *commits* to the GitHub repo)

-7. When you are done, you can click on the connection icon `><` in the lower left corner of the VS Code user interface and select *Stop Codespace* from the menu.
+7. When you are done, you can click on the connection icon `><` in the lower left corner of the VS Code user interface and select *Stop Current Codespace* from the menu.

 8. Visit the [GitHub Codespaces overview](https://github.com/codespaces) and make sure that you don't have active Codespaces